 For lunch on our second day we went for the typical fish and chips at The Salty Dog, which was overflowing with people.
 We munched on a creamy, crispy deep fried fish and enough fries to feed three people!!

-While walking through Lorne, Fanny stated all of a sudden exclaimed “It’s so immaculate here!!
+While walking through Lorne, Fanny all of a sudden exclaimed “It’s so immaculate here!!
 Everything is where it’s supposed to be.”.
 I think that is the best word ever used to describe Australia.